 If you’re interested in joining the lab, please don’t be shy — just drop me an email.

 Graduated Doctoral Students Whose Dissertations I Chaired:

-- José F. Gutiérrez: Signs of Power: A Critical Approach to the Study of Mathematics Cognition and Instruction (2015; then post-doctoral fellow at the University of Wisconsin, Madison; now Assistant Professor at the University of Utah, SLC)
+- José F. Gutiérrez: Signs of Power: A Critical Approach to the Study of Mathematics Cognition and Instruction (2015).
+Then post-doctoral fellow at the University of Wisconsin, Madison; now Assistant Professor at the University of Utah, Salt Lake City.

 - Kiera Naomi Phoebe Chase: Building Algebra One Giant Step at a Time: Toward a Reverse-Scaffolding Pedagogical Approach for Fostering Subjective Transparency Through Engineering Levels of Interaction With a Technological Learning Environment (2015).
-Now at Connect-Ed California.
+Now at Connect-Ed, Berkeley.